barbell-math/util/iter/README.md

 optional:

-1. Producer: The producer is responsible for creating a sequence of values to pass to the rest of the iterator stream.
+1. Producer: The producer is responsible for creating a sequence of values to pass to the rest of the iterators.
 The source can be a slice, channel, or a single value.
 1. Intermediary: An Intermediary is responsible for taking it's parent iterators values, mutating and/or filtering them, and passing them down to it's child iterator.